busi-mgwen/Fab-Cha-enge-4/README.md

 Rotational offset for the camera. - had to add c# script to the camera for a rotational movement.

 # Find solutions with what you have- Be creative
+Final Micro Challenge documentation 31.05.2022

+I fist set up the VR environment on Unity, also brainstorming possible platforms to use The project calls for a space that imagines the connection between digital and physical.
+Some endangered trees endemic to Barcelona are reimagined into peculiar spaces that have exist currently yet

+The project is a speculative exercise to imagine a space with trees that are currently endangered or extinct.
+The this virtual library is a prototype of an on going project that aims to make digital twins for on-going reforestation initiatives based in Guanabara bay, Brazil

+The first step was to install a photogrammetry viewer, point cloud, which I downloaded from a github account.
+Find the link here.

+After that Checked if two models can be put in together, which they could.
+After that I followed some videos how to use XR set up, according to this video in this link.
+On 1st June, I set up to link unity to a pair of VR headsets, build the terrain for the scene, and scan trees.

+After figuring out the concept, we went to take pictures of someobjects we want as photogrammetry files ( 3d point cloud objects) The sequence of making a 3D objects from photos included:
+Taking pictures of an object preferably in a domelike extent, with overlapping photos that Upload it to the IAAC cloud, use Agriform to stitch the pictures into a 3D object.
+For the first tries we used low quality.

+After lots of trouble shooting, we
 # Future development Opportunities

 # Long Term Dissemination Plan